juzna/nette-addon-installer/readme.md

 ## Status
 This projects is in very early stage of development, there is not much info yet.
 Please contact me for further info.

 ## Usage
+If you want to use an existing Nette Addon, please refer to [sandbox](https://github.com/juzna/nette-addons-sandbox) with integrated support.

+## Creating an Addon
 Please read Composer's manual on [custom installers](http://getcomposer.org/doc/articles/custom-installers.md) for an introduction.

 To create a new **Nette Addon**, simply create it as a *Composer package*.
 There are only 3 differences from normal Composer packages: